jaimemendozadev/alwayssaved-fe-app/README.md

 # 🧠 [AlwaysSaved Frontend](https://github.com/jaimemendozadev/alwayssaved-fe-app)

-Welcome to the **AlwaysSaved** Next.js frontend — the user-facing web app that powers your private, searchable knowledge base for long-form media.
+Welcome to the **AlwaysSaved** Next.js Frontend — the user-facing web app that powers your private, searchable knowledge base for long-form media.
 Built to deliver fast, intelligent, and intuitive experiences, this interface lets users upload, explore, and query their personal content with ease.

 ---